Centigrade/ngtx/docs/add-ngtx.md

 > #### 💡 Built-in predicates and assertions can be imported
 >
 > Note: All the ngtx predicates and assertions can be simply imported from the library.
-See first line in the example above.
+See very first line in the example above.

 Done!
 You're ready to write additional tests now with all the help of ngtx!